MuggleJinx/Camel-toolkits-mcp/README.md

 1. Tests are run automatically on pull requests
 2. New releases are automatically published to PyPI when a GitHub release is created

-To publish a new version:

-1. Update the version in `camel_toolkits_mcp/__init__.py`
-2. Create a new GitHub release with a tag like `v0.1.0`
-3. The GitHub workflow will automatically build and publish to PyPI

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.